ROTC at Stevens

 Reserve Officer Training Corps (ROTC) is an educational program designed to give men and women the opportunity to become Air Force officers while completing their undergraduate degrees.
 The Air Force ROTC program is designed to prepare you to assume positions of increasing responsibility and importance in the modern Air Force.
 Air Force ROTC offers two primary routes to an Air Force commission at over 700 institutions throughout the continental United States, Hawaii, and Puerto Rico: the Air Force ROTC Four-Year Program and the Air Force ROTC Two-Year Program.

 The Four-Year Program: The General Military Course (GMC) is the first half of the Four-Year Program and is generally taken during the freshman and sophomore years.
 This program allows students to "try out" Air Force ROTC for up to two years without incurring any obligation (unless on an Air Force scholarship).
 As you attend a one-credit-hour class each semester, you'll learn more about the Air Force and the historical development of airpower.
 The second half, called the Professional Officer Course (POC), is highly competitive.
-These junior and senior level 3-credit courses cover management and leadership skills, national defense policy and preparation for active duty.
+These junior and senior-level 3-credit courses cover management and leadership skills, national defense policy, and preparation for active duty.

-The Two-Year Program: This program, also called the POC, is primarily available to junior college transfer students, sophomores, and veterans who have at least two years of college remaining (undergraduate, graduate, or combination of the two).
+The Two-Year Program: This program, also called the POC, is primarily available to junior college transfer students, sophomores, and veterans who have at least two years of college remaining (undergraduate, graduate, or a combination of the two).
 It is especially for those who are majoring in selected scientific and technical areas, such as mathematics, physics, meteorology, engineering, and computer science.
 This program is highly competitive, so it is important to apply early in your sophomore year.
 The leadership, national defense policy, and active duty program courses are the same as those offered in the second half of the Four-Year Program.

 Seton Hall has a long tradition of association with the ROTC program.
 ROTC is a college course in leadership training that is open to all students.
 ROTC prepares students for success in life by training them to be leaders in their chosen field, whatever that may be.
 For those students who so chose, ROTC can lead to a commission as an officer in the U.S. Army.
 Army officers are the upper management of the Army.
 They work in a wide variety of fields on Army bases around the country and throughout the world.
 Officers can serve their country full-time on active duty or part-time as a citizen-soldier in the Army Reserve or National Guard.